 The reality is that the broader your toolkit, the better prepared you are to tackle the complex problems that businesses face in today's competitive marketplace.

-The good news is that you can obtain comprehensive training in both Lean and Six Sigma from a single source with the certificate courses and master certificate program offered by Villanova University.
-And because Villanova's training is offered 100% online, you can complete the coursework no matter where you are or what the constraints of your schedule might be.
+The good news is that you can obtain comprehensive training in both Lean and Six Sigma from a single source with the certificate courses and certificate program offered by Villanova University.

-Furthermore, it also offers the industry's only university-backed, 100% online Six Sigma and Lean Six Sigma certification exams.
+Furthermore, it also offers the 100% online Six Sigma and Lean Six Sigma certification exams.
 Each of Villanova's certificate courses prepares students for the corresponding certification exam.
-Students can enroll in Six Sigma Green Belt, Lean Six Sigma or Lean Six Sigma Black Belt courses, or complete all three to earn a Master Certificate in Six Sigma.
-In addition, Villanova also offers a Lean Six Sigma Master Black Belt certificate course and certification.
+Students can enroll in Six Sigma Green Belt, Lean Six Sigma or Lean Six Sigma Black Belt courses, or complete all three to earn a Certificate in Six Sigma.

 With Villanova's flexible, video-based e-learning platform, you can gain essential Lean and Six Sigma skills at your convenience to improve your company's standing - and your own - in the business world.